 Have you noticed how quickly things can change?
 With one unanticipated event, your life can change in a split second, altering your life as you have known it up to now.

-A few weeks ago, a mile away from where I live, four people were standing on the corner waiting for the traffic light to change so they could cross the street.
+A few years ago, when I lived in Fountain Hills, four people were standing on the corner waiting for the traffic light to change so they could cross the street.
 They were hit by a distracted driver who drove up onto the curb and hit them.
-Three of them died and one is still in a coma.
+Three of them died instantly and one was in a coma before his life stopped a few days later.
 They had no time to react.
-Two families will never be the same.
-One man, still fighting for his life, will be devastated if and when he awakens from the coma.
+Three families will never be the same.
 It happened in a split second.

 We had a long conversation about our mortality.
 Now and then it’s good to reflect on what you believe about life and death.
 A near-fatal car accident can certainly remind us to do that.
 But mortality isn’t what is on my mind.

 How quickly things can change is a thought that is playing over and over inside my mind.

 One moment you’re on your way to the grocery store to pick up something for dinner and the next moment you are sitting in the middle of an intersection in a car that has no front end waiting for the police and the paramedics.
 This morning you woke up feeling on top of the world and you arrive home with no job and wondering what you will do to survive.
 Today you have someone you love with all your heart and tomorrow they are no longer there for you.
 Yesterday your bank account was comfortable and today it’s gone—someone stole your ID.